edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 <br>

 Two additional notes before moving on:
-* **A practical note**: **I am not suggesting that if you care about global feature impact in your dataset you should necessarily use the radical Shapley method** - mainly because in most cases that would be computationally intractable (although see the next main section for when it might not be).
+* **A practical note**: **I am not suggesting that if you care about global feature impact in your dataset you should necessarily use the radical Shapley method** - mainly because in most cases that would be computationally intractable (although see the next two sections for when it might not be).
 It is also apparent from my examples that the SHAP explainers' results are typically not so different that they should not be used for this purpose.
 My main motivation here is to get a better understanding of SHAP results and their limitations.

 * **A technical note**: If you are familiar with TreeExplainer, you may know that since in the case of binary classification the weights of the tree nodes hold not probabilities but log-odd values (which are transformed into probabilities with the logistic function as a final step) - the default optimization approach utilized by TreeExplainer provides SHAP values that add up to these untransformed values (and not the final probabilities).
 Simply applying the logistic function to the SHAP values themselves wouldn't work, since the sum of the transformed values != the transformed value of the sum.
 To produce SHAP values that correspond directly to probability outputs, the TreeExplainer has to sacrifice some of its efficiency and use an approach similar to the KernelExplainer of simulating missing features by replacement with a background dataset - naturally a slower and less exact method.
-On the other hand, to directly explain probability outputs with the radical Shapley method all that we need to do is choose the output of the payoff function to be the probability (e.g., in the XGBClassifier case, use _out = xgb_model.predict_proba(X)[:,1]_ rather than _out = xgb_model.predict(X, output_margin=True)_). **Since with the radical Shapley method we always pay the maximum computation cost, we might as well use a payoff function that gives us exactly what we want our Shapley values to explain**.
+On the other hand, to directly explain probability outputs with the radical Shapley method all that we need to do is choose the output of the payoff function to be the probability. **Since with the radical Shapley method we always pay the maximum computation cost, we might as well use a payoff function that gives us exactly what we want our Shapley values to explain**.

-does TreeExplainer explore all possible 2^M coalitions? how, what about memory constraints? (https://github.com/slundberg/shap/blob/master/shap/explainers/tree.py) and - try doing the census data example with the model suggested here (https://github.com/slundberg/shap/blob/master/notebooks/tree_explainer/Census%20income%20classification%20with%20XGBoost.ipynb) - even with a train/validate split.

-### Wait what about DeepExplainer
+### Wait, what about DeepExplainer?

-bla bla bla
+DeepExplainer is typically used in models where the input size is relatively large (e.g. images with at least hundreds of pixels), and so a direct comparison with the radical Shapley method would require using edge cases of very small-input networks, which I think would be uninformative.
+However, like the KernelExplainer, the DeepExplainer uses a background dataset to estimate SHAP values for a trained model, and so similar conclusions about the nature of the computed Shapley values can be applied in this case - they vary (though not to a large extent) based on the selection of background data, they may not respect dependencies between features when generating the bootstrapped samples used for estimation, and their significance is in relation to the _trained model_, rather than to the _dataset and model class_.

 ## Why is KernelExplainer taking so long to run?
 Can the radical Shapley method be faster?